heligone/spinorialBall/README.md

 ## Printable frame

+It is a truncated icosahedron (More commonly called footbal) assembled like a 3D puzzle From 32 pieces :
+- 20 Hexagons
+- 12 Pentagons

 From https://www.thingiverse.com/thing:2998199

 A hole is digged inside each of the 32 pieces to allow for LED placement.